Natalja-Olefire/BlueSpursHomework/README.md

 ## Task 1 Solution Description

 Solution contains only task 1 implementation.
 Controller level is represented by `ProductController`, that deligates real work to `ProductService` implementation (`ProductServiceImpl`).
 This service uses `RestTemplate` for invocation of actual API for each of registered seller.
-Seller is described by domain class `Seller`, that encloses all actual seller information like name, API key, URL template, and also informaiotn about returned JSON structure - like products node name, and names of the elements, there name and best price are stored.
-Rest template, making a request, does not directly map a resulting JSON to any particular object because it would require a separate mapper implementation for each new seller (and keeping process of adding new seller simple is critical).
+Seller is described by domain class `Seller`, that encloses all actual seller information like name, API key, URL template, and also information about returned JSON structure - like products node name, and names of the elements, where name and best price are stored.
+Rest template, making a request, does not directly map a resulting JSON to any particular object because it would require a separate mapper implementation for each new seller (and keeping the process of adding new seller simple is critical).
 Instead, helper method is used to create new `Product` POJO from returned `JsonNode` object and current seller - this object is the one, that is returned to the client as JSON and is similar for all sellers.

 New seller could be added in `ApplicationConfiguration` class, directly into sellers collections.
 Builder is provided (and should be used) for creating new instances.
 Builder also ensures, that provided about seller information is complete.